alelipona/allcommands.top/src/content/docs/about.md

 ---
-title: AllCommands.top - Your Ultimate Guide to Command-Line Commands
+title: AllCommands.top - Your Ultimate Guide to CLI Commands
 description: Explore a comprehensive collection of command-line commands for various operating systems, gaming consoles, and other CLI interfaces.
-CommandoHub provides detailed descriptions, usage examples, and tips to enhance your command-line skills.
-Start your journey now!
 ---

 AllCommands.top is an online resource where you can find information about **command-line commands** for various operating systems, gaming consoles, and other command-line interfaces (CLIs).
 Our goal is to help you navigate the world of the command line and harness its power effectively in your projects.